New Cyprus licensing regime offers opportunity for Medical Cannabis businesses

 Both natural and legal persons, can apply for the Medical Cannabis Licence.
 In the case of a legal person applicant, the Cyprus company can be part of a larger group.
 Applicants must demonstrate relevant and adequate experience, a well-defined business and security plan, and sufficient funding strength.
 They must also have been active for at least five years in the field of cultivation and production of medicinal cannabis on the world market.

 Sovereign Trust (Cyprus) Limited can assist with the preparation and submission of a licence application and managing the application process through to completion.
 We can also provide the required corporate set-up in Cyprus and the administrative support to maximise opportunities and achieve long-term sustainability, from full back-office solutions to assistance with tax and regulatory compliance.
-This includes accountancy, human resources, pensions, insurance, trademark and intellectual property protection, obtaining local licences and permits, executive relocation and specialist tax advice.
+This includes accountancy, human resources, pensions, insurance, obtaining local licences and permits, executive relocation and specialist tax advice.

 In the May edition of the The Great Britain-Cyprus Business Association’s online newspaper, George Ayiomamitis, Managing Director of Sovereign Trust (Cyprus), expresses his personal opinion on the economic impact of COVID-19 to the services industry in Cyprus, as well as the Sovereign Group’s view on the way forward.